lavenderOdera/weak4jsassighnment/ReadME.md

 - `difference` - the absolute difference between `num1` and `num2`.
 - `product` - the product of `num1` and `num2`.
 - `quotient` - the result of dividing `num1` by `num2`.

-Question 5 is not required, but is a bonus challenge.

 **Question 5: Callback Functions**